nswaswaJim/oahuv1/pages/about.md

 Best viewed in Chrome, tested and appears working in Firefox, Edge, and Opera.
 Mobiles- large items like videos, maps, and panoramics display better in landscape mode, but much better on larger display.

-Cool in a geeky way:  This site built on an old laptop running Linux purchased from second hand store for $50; site hosted on Github's free pages, built using free software to make an easily updateable/navigable site- so I can spend more time bikin' 'n hikin'; free maps from Google;  pics and videos taken with a used Iphone donated by my awesome brother-in-law who hooked me up when I was a phoneless covid immigrant.
 What is github?
 Free, I like that.
 It's a place for collaboration, I like that too.
 And a chance to learn a bit about the git process, which is a cool thing in a geeky way:

 <p><img src="../images/gitprocess.png" height="300" title="git process" /><br /></p>